Unleash your inner salesperson with these mindset hacks

 Sure, selling is exchanging a good or service for money or some other asset of value.
 But the art of selling is much more.

 When you sell, you persuade.
 You influence.
 You convince.
 How do you do this?
 By connecting with your buyer.
 And you’ve been doing this all your life.
 Don’t believe me?
-Let’s examine a few examples form your history.
-(Yes, you’re history.)
+Let’s examine a few examples from your history.
+(Yes, your history.)

 Humans are natural salespeople